What is the most common NICU Diagnosis for Premature Babies?!

 Therefore, In the NICU we rely on our Respiratory therapists (ALL THE TIME!).
 Many NICU units have primary care NICU RT’s that specialize in Preemie care.
 You might call Nurses & RTs “Besties!”
 TYPES OF VENTILATORS & NICU SUPPORT:

 1️.
-HFOV (High Frequency Oscillator Ventilator) HFOV provides smaller, faster, but shorter bursts of breaths which may be less damaging to the premature lungs.
+HFOV (High Frequency Oscillator Ventilator) Gas is pushed into the lung during inspiration and actively pulled out during expiration (Push/Pull Action).
+Uses small tidal volumes and active exhalation.
+HFOV provides smaller, faster, but shorter bursts of breaths which may be less damaging to the premature lungs.

 3️.
 CPAP (Continuous Positive Airway Pressure) Continuous positive airway pressure (CPAP) is a mode of ventilatory assistance in which positive pressure is delivered to the airway throughout the respiratory cycle.
 CPAP is delivered through a set of nasal prongs or through a small mask that fits snugly over a baby's nose.
 CPAP is used to deliver constant air pressure into a baby's nose, which helps the air sacs in the lungs stay open and helps prevent alveolar collapse.

 4️.
-NIPPV (Nasal Intermittent Positive Pressure Ventilation) In NIPPV, CPAP provides a constant distending pressure & added ventilator support (add back up rate & pressures) (ventilator with no ETT).
+NIPPV (Nasal Intermittent Positive Pressure Ventilation) Provides a set number of breaths per minute (Delivered at a set pressure) In NIPPV, CPAP provides a constant distending pressure & added ventilator support (add back up rate & pressures) (ventilator with no ETT).
 It is also referred to as continuous distending pressure (CDP) or positive end expiratory pressure (PEEP) when applied through a ventilator along with intermittent mandatory ventilation (IMV).

 5️.
 HFNC (High Flow Nasal Cannula) This is a small plastic tube that goes into the babies nose; Humidified with increased oxygen/air potential.
 The air-oxygen flow (via blender) of 1-6 L/min.